All Episodes

 I just don't.

-And this is stuff which again just makes one scratch their head and wonder two years waited for Inspector General Horowitz to get the report.
+And this is stuff which, again, just makes one scratch their head and wonder.

 Nobody's been held accountable.

-Anyway, we now understand that in the spring of 2017, Andrew McCabe, deputy FBI director, apparently was summoned to the Justice Department for a high-level Sunday morning meeting led by then Deputy Attorney General Rod Rosenstein.
+Anyway, we now understand that in the spring of 2017, Andrew McCabe, Deputy FBI Director, apparently was summoned to the Justice Department for a high-level Sunday morning meeting led by then Deputy Attorney General Rod Rosenstein.

-Remember, he signed the fourth and final FISA application, by which time we already had Christopher Steele on record, we now know as a result of the declassified documents and the subsource of Steele, still admitting that the only reason he was pushing his stupid dossier that he knew it was full of crap, uh, was to help Hillary Clinton divert attention away from the email server issues.
+Remember, he signed the fourth and final FISA application, by which time we already had Christopher Steele on record, we now know as a result of the declassified documents and the sub-source of Steele.

 Yes, they were real crimes.

-That would put any one of us, we, the little people, I guess, all of us will be in jail.
+That would put any one of us, we, the little people, I guess, all of us, will be in jail.

 Then he found himself to be the subject of the discussion.